ByteDance: 2016 to present

 From late 2016 until 2017, ByteDance made a number of acquisitions and new product launches.
 In December 2016, it invested in the Indonesian news recommendation platform BABE.
-Two months later, in February 2017, it acquired Flipagram, which was later merged with Musical.ly into TikTok upon the latter's acquisition in November 2017.
-Other notable acquisitions include the UGC short video platform Hypstar (Vigo Video) in July 2017, and News Republic from Cheetah Mobile in November 2017.
+Two months later, in February 2017, ByteDance acquired Flipagram, which was later rebranded to Vigo Video (Hypstar) in July 2017.
+Vigo Video later shut down permanently on 31 October 2020.
+In November 2017, ByteDance acquired musical.ly for an estimated US$1 billion.
+At the time of acquisition, TikTok was only available in India and musical.ly was available globally.
+In order for TikTok to go global, ByteDance merged musical.ly with TikTok on 2 August 2018, keeping the name TikTok.
+Another notable acquisition includes News Republic from Cheetah Mobile in November 2017.

+Since 2018, ByteDance has been in litigation with Tencent.
+ByteDance and its affiliates brought a series of unfair competition lawsuits against Tencent, alleging that Tencent was blocking their content.
+As of at least early 2024, these lawsuits had not reached resolution, largely due to disputes about jurisdiction.
+Tencent filed two lawsuits against ByteDance and its affiliates, alleging that they were using WeChat and QQ profiles without authorization and illegally crawling data from public WeChat accounts.
+Tencent obtained an injunction barring ByteDance from this practice.

-In December 2018, ByteDance sued Chinese technology news site Huxiu for defamation after Huxiu reported that ByteDance's Indian-language news app Helo was propagating fake news.
+In December 2018, ByteDance sued Chinese technology news site Huxiu for defamation after Huxiu reported that ByteDance-owned Indian news app Helo was propagating fake news.

 In March 2021, the Financial Times reported that ByteDance was part of a group of Chinese companies that aimed to deploy technology to circumvent Apple's privacy policies.

-The following month, ByteDance announced that it had created a new division called BytePlus to distribute the underlying platform of TikTok, so that others may launch similar apps.
+In April 2021, ByteDance announced that it had created a new division called BytePlus to distribute the software framework underlying TikTok, so that others may launch similar apps.